e-id-admin/open-source-community/discussion-paper-tech-proposal/discussion-paper-tech-proposal.md

 # Annex

-## A.1	Hands-on experience by the e-ID Team
+## A.1	Hands-on experience by the e-ID team
 ### Proof of Concept ePerso
 The ePerso is the first SSI proof of concept realized by the federal government.
 It is a digital employee card that states that the holder of the credential is an employee of the federal government.
 This proof of concept is built on the Hyperledger Indy Stack.